-The reasons for assisted delivery can vary from labour to labour.
+The reasons for assisted delivery can vary from labor to labor.

-Mr Boret says: "Some of the factors that would increase the chances of a woman having an assisted delivery include very long labour, maternal exhaustion, big babies, induction of labours or fetal distress in the second stage of labour.
+Mr Boret says: "Some of the factors that would increase the chances of a woman having an assisted delivery include very long labor, maternal exhaustion, big babies, induction of labors or fetal distress in the second stage of labor.

 As well as this, maternal conditions where ‘pushing’ would be harmful to the woman e.g. some cardiac conditions, ophthalmic problems and some neurological conditions can also play a role."

 What is forcep delivery?

 This might sound a bit strange but the easiest way to describe forceps is to say they look like stainless steel salad tongs.
 The idea is that the prongs cradle your baby's head and pull it gently out of the birth canal.

 A ventouse is a plastic cup that is placed on your baby's head and a gentle vacuum suction brings it out.